Welcome to the Parents’ Hub!

 Advice on progression routes is also available from the careers guidance team in the Student Hub at either campus.

-The college has a legal responsibility to safeguard students under the age of 18 and vulnerable adults in its care, however it is committed to ensuring all students, whatever age, are kept safe and prevented from hard.
+The college has a legal responsibility to safeguard students under the age of 18 and vulnerable adults in its care, however it is committed to ensuring all students, whatever age, are kept safe and prevented from harm.

 The college has a dedicated safeguarding team with staff who work with students in need to access services and support that they need.